-Place the milk and cream in a medium pot with the cinnamon stick.
-Bring almost to a simmer, then remove from heat and let cool.
+In a medium pot, place the milk and cream with the cinnamon stick.
+Bring almost to a simmer, then remove the pan from the heat and let it cool.

-Preheat oven to 325 F. Place the sugar in a small saucepan.
+Preheat the oven to 325 F. Place the sugar in a small saucepan.
 Heat over medium heat, stirring occasionally, until sugar melts and turns a medium caramel brown.
-Carefully pour caramel into a 10 inch cake pan with tall sides, or into a 12 cup ring mold.
-Swirl caramel evenly around the bottom of the pan, holding edges with a towel (pan may become very hot, even on the edges).
+Carefully pour the caramel into a 10-inch cake pan with tall sides, or into a 12-cup ring mold.
+Swirl the caramel evenly around the bottom of the pan, holding the edges of the pan with a towel (the pan may become very hot, even on the edges).
 The caramel will harden as it cools and may crack, which is fine.

 Place the caramel-coated cake pan inside of a larger roasting pan with sides that are at least 2 inches high.
 Place a teapot full of water on the stove to boil.

-Place the dulce de leche in a microwave proof bowl and heat in the microwave briefly, until dulce de leche is very soft and spreadable.
+Place the dulce de leche in a microwave-proof bowl.
+Heat it in the microwave briefly until the dulce de leche is very soft and spreadable.

-Bake flan for one hour to one hour and twenty minutes, or until it has an internal temperature of around 180 F (use thermometer to take the temperature in the middle).
-Flan will still seem jiggly in the middle, but will firm up as it cools.
+Bake the flan for 1 hour to 1 hour and 20 minutes, or until it has an internal temperature of around 180 F (use a thermometer to take the temperature in the middle).
+The flan will still seem jiggly in the middle, but it will firm up as it cools.

-Remove flan form oven, then let flan cool in the water bath for about 10 minutes.
-Remove from the water bath, and let cool another 10 minutes.
-Loosed the edges of the flan with a knife, then flip flan out onto a serving platter.
+Remove the flan from the oven, then let the flan cool in the water bath for about 10 minutes.
+Remove it from the water bath, and let it cool another 10 minutes.
+Loosen the edges of the flan with a knife, then flip the flan out onto a serving platter.

 Serve flan warm, cold, or at room temperature.
 Store any leftovers in the refrigerator.